Senior Technical Product Manager - API • SE Ranking

 Key Decisions

-Committed to MCP before it was widely adopted.
-Being first established us as the go-to SEO data source for AI assistants.
+I committed to MCP before it was widely adopted.
+Being first established SE Ranking as the go-to SEO data source for AI assistants.

 Remove Friction at Every Step